Affordable green fashion

 “A misconception about organic is that it has to be overpriced or be really expensive," D'Arcy says.
 Toggery's retail prices range from $35 dollars for an all-organic cotton tank to $140 for a great jacket.
 A cowl neck tunic dress made of bamboo retails for $65 and, like the entire collection, "appeals to a wide range of women because you can style it however you want.
 You can wear it very simply and leave it as is, or you can add jewelry and a scarf and make it your own," D'Arcy adds.

 If you're not ready to bargain hunt in the stock market and hold on for the wild ride, a little green dress provides some instant and affordable gratification.

 Story by Margaret Teich.
 This article originally appeared in Plenty in October 2008.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.